ozairs/apiconnect/jwt/README.md

 		* **Audience Claim**: .*\.apiconnect\.com
 		* **Verify Crypto JWK variable name**: jwk-key

-		**Note**: You can create a stronger regular expression in the issuer and audience claims field for enhanced security if you want to control access from between specific users and providers
+		**Note**: You can create a stronger regular expression in the issuer and audience claims field for enhanced security if you want to control access between specific users and providers

 	* Add a GatewayScript policy to return the decoded claims
 	```